 4. Frozen Dessert

-Another option is to transform the cheesecake into an ice-cream dessert.
-Simply place your cheesecake in the freezer and let it sit for a few hours and you’ll be able to enjoy an excellent fresh cheesecake.
+Sometimes, to avoid wasting a cheesecake that has been overcooked, find alternative ways to use your dessert.
+For example, transform the cheesecake into an ice-cream dessert by placing your cheesecake in the freezer and in a few hours you’ll be able to enjoy yummy frozen dessert.

-What’s The Difference In Baked and Non-Baked Cheesecake?
+What’s The Difference Between a Baked and a Non-Baked Cheesecake?

-The primary distinction between them is that, in essence, one is baked in the oven, while the other is left to set in the refrigerator.
+The primary distinction one is baked in the oven, while the other is left to set in the refrigerator.
 We have written a longer guide on the difference.

 In addition, a baked cheesecake contains eggs as ingredients in the cake batter as well as baking in the oven prior to being transferred into the refrigerator to set.

-A no-bake cheesecake however is based on ingredients like gelatin to create a shape and is stored in the fridge for cooling and for the cake to solidify.
+A no-bake cheesecake, however, contains gelatin to create a shape and is stored in the fridge for cooling and setting.

-There’s a distinct texture between the two and the baked version with a smoother and creamier texture, which is hard to achieve using the no-bake method.
+There’s a distinct difference in texture between the two and the baked version has a smoother and creamier texture, which is hard to achieve using the no-bake method.

 How Long Will Cheesecake Last In The Refrigerator?